Families of Boeing Crash Victims Speak on Four-Year Anniversary of the Crash

 Marking the Four-Year Anniversary of the Crash that Killed 157

 Families and friends who lost loved ones in the March 10, 2019, Boeing 737 Max8 crash in Ethiopia held a memorial protest in front of the Boeing headquarters in Arlington, Virginia, marking the four-year anniversary of the tragic event.
-They also spoke about two private memorials that were held at the crash site outside Addis Abba, Ethiopia, where additional family members traveled to mark the tragic event earlier today.
+They also spoke about two private memorials that were held at the crash site outside Addis Abba, Ethiopia, where additional family members traveled to mark the tragic event.

 Supporters representing those who lost loved ones came from as far away as France and Germany as well as the U.S. and Canada, including two Chinese national families, to honor those killed in the crash.
 They carried pictures of those killed in the Ethiopian Airlines Flight 302 crash along with placards that speak of demanding justice in the criminal arena.